You don't want your dream vacation to end up being a medical disaster.

 - Yellow fever

 Note: Some immunizations require multiple injections and take weeks to reach full effectiveness.
-Please schedule your travel medicine appointment in advance of your trip.
+Please schedule your travel medicine appointment at least six weeks before your departure.